antor44/livestream_video/README.md

 ./livestream_video.sh https://cbsnews.akamaized.net/hls/live/2020607/cbsnlineup_8/master.m3u8 8 base auto raw [smplayer] timeshift segments 4 segment_time 10 [trans es both speak]
 ```

-For the script: Local audio/video file must be enclosed in double quotation marks, with full path or if the file is in the same directory preceded with './'
+Only for the bash script and only for local audio/video: Files must be enclosed in double quotation marks, with the full path.
+If the file is in the same directory, it should be preceded with './'

 The text-to-speech feature and translation to languages other than English are performed via the internet, thanks to the Translate-shell app, which utilizes a free Google service.
 However, the availability of this service is not guaranteed and the text-to-speech feature only works for short segments of a few seconds and is limited to certain languages.